ShinSeiKen/mhw/README.md

 - See if we need a separate list of runners
     - who are known to be good at their weapons ("Weapon Masters")
     - who just happen to have one or two runs with that weapon
+- Translations of Quests, Weapons, Monsters, Locations (at least go for Japanese)
 - etc.